skazantsev/javascript-cheatsheet/07.collections/README.md

 ## Heap
 JavaScript doesn't have a built-in heap.

-A simple queue implementation can be found at https://github.com/skazantsev/heap-javascript/blob/master/src/heap.js
+A simple binary heap implementation can be found at https://github.com/skazantsev/heap-javascript/blob/master/src/heap.js